More from the blog

 How to use fabric to make your own curtains

 Making your own curtains - with lining we may add, is a relatively easy project to take on.
-If you already have experience using a sewing machine then you are going to find this easy peasy!
+If you already have experience using a sewing machine then you are going to find this easy-peasy!
 By using a sewing machine, the time taken to make lined curtains is not much different to making those without.
 With the guide given below, nobody will even guess that you made your curtains they'll think you have bought ready made curtains - but you will probably want to tell everyone your secret.

 Read our fourth post in the fabric facelift series to learn how to make your very own lined curtains.
 You will probably want to set aside a day if you include shopping for fabric and lining, the cost will depend mostly on the fabric you choose but you can expect to pay around five pound for each metre of lining.